MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     Much remains to be determined about how daily life will change as people adjust to a drier normal.
 But officials are warning the situation is dire and could lead to even more severe limits later in the year.
     ```

-    The combination of a more specific system message and some examples of expected queries and responses results in a consistant format for the results.
+    The combination of a more specific system message and some examples of expected queries and responses results in a consistent format for the results.

 10. In the **Assistant setup** section, change the system message back to the default template, which should be `You are an AI assistant that helps people find information.` with no examples.
 Then apply the changes.